kelvah/uhc-portal/docs/code-guide.md

   * Simple event handlers that aren't passed as props
   * Functions without dependencies or only used within the same component
 - All hook dependencies (`useEffect`, `useMemo`, `useCallback`) use referentially stable variables
-- No `useEffect`s that take incoming props and computes them for a local `useState` – this is useMemo with extra steps
+- No `useEffect`s that take incoming props and computes them for a local `useState`, this is useMemo with extra steps
 - Follow the [exhaustive-deps rule](https://react.dev/reference/eslint-plugin-react-hooks/lints/exhaustive-deps).
 If you encounter a file where the ESLint rule is ignored (`// eslint-disable-next-line react-hooks/exhaustive-deps`), re-enable it and fix the dependency array.
 If for any reason the rule has to be skipped you have to provide a comment explaining why.

 ### On `useEffect`

 Make sure to follow React guidelines on `useEffect`: [You Might Not Need an Effect](https://react.dev/learn/you-might-not-need-an-effect)

-Common cases where useEffect is NOT needed:
+Common cases where `useEffect` is NOT needed:

 * Transforming data for rendering (use variables or useMemo instead)
 * Handling user events (use event handlers instead)